boxwise/boxtribute-landing-nextjs/data/home/home_data.md

 ---
 hero_image_description: children in a refugee camp
 subtitles_hero:
+- text_for_typing: Streamlines aid delivery in the field
 - text_for_typing: By aid workers, for aid workers!
 - text_for_typing: Empowers local communities
 - text_for_typing: is looking for people like you!